physical-computation/sunflower-embedded-system-emulator/benchmarks/README.md

 	Contains compiled versions of the benchmarks, along with benchmark inputs and sample simulator config files.

-Implementaion of the experiments for "Exploiting Physical Invariants for Embedded Sensor Platforms" paper 'main.c' resides in 'source/shaotuanesl/invariant/'
+Implementaion of the experiments for "Exploiting Physical Invariants for Embedded Sensor Platforms" paper is `main.c`, which resides in `source/shaotuanesl/invariant/`

-Relevant configuration for sunflower is specified in 'infer.m'
+Relevant configuration for Sunflower is specified in `infer.m`